timnotter/Universim2/README.md

 # Universim2
 This is an unfinished version of a galaxy simulator, written in C++ on Linux.
+A windows version is in the works.
 The renderer is written from scratch, only using the X11 library to display everything on screen

 The exe is under construction but not ready yet